Patrick and Willie Pearse The 1916 Easter Rising

 They lie together in death at Arbour Hill Memorial Park along with twelve other men who were executed by the British Government for their part in the 1916 Easter Rising in Dublin.

-Also Buried in the Mass Grave at Arbour Hill are
+Also Buried in the Mass Grave

 - James Connolly